 Should hospitals and birthing centers continue to allow “birth partners” with women who are in labor/delivery, during the COVID-19 pandemic?

-- Currently, there is no recommendation by WHO to avoid birth partners.
+- WHO recommends that all pregnant women, including those with confirmed or suspected COVID-19 infections, have the right to high quality care before, during and after childbirth.
+WHO believes that a safe and positive childbirth experience includes having a companion of choice present during delivery.
 However, the CDC recommends that, if the mother wishes to be accompanied by a birth partner, the partner should practice hand hygiene, wear appropriate Personal Protective Equipment (PPE) including masks and gloves, and use sanitizers correctly and strictly follow all other guidance provided by the birthing facility.

 Should visitors be allowed to visit mother and baby at birth centers or hospitals during the COVID-19 pandemic?